What is the purpose of this website?

-Who would administer the program?
+Who administers the program?

 How does this differ from the Kupuna Care program?

 The Kupuna Caregivers does not replace the Kupuna Care program — it increases support to families with long-term care needs.
 Unlike the Kupuna Care program, Kupuna Caregivers is a form of service intended to help caregivers stay in the labor force while also ensuring families receive the care they need.
 Kupuna Caregivers is a new project that builds upon a very successful existing program.

-How would we pay for it?
+How do we pay for it?